netdata/netdata/packaging/installer/methods/source.md

     -   Navigating to https://github.com/netdata/mosquitto/releases and
         downloading and unpacking the source code archive for that release.
     -   Cloning the repository with `git` and checking out the required tag.
-3. If building on a platfom other than Linux, prepare the mosquitto sources by running `cmake -D WITH_STATIC_LIBRARIES:boolean=YES .` in the mosquitto source directory.
+3. If building on a platform other than Linux, prepare the mosquitto sources by running `cmake -D WITH_STATIC_LIBRARIES:boolean=YES .` in the mosquitto source directory.
 4. Build mosquitto by running `make -C lib` in the mosquitto source directory.